WDmaster235/DataHelpers/README.md

 We love code that works, and testing is key!

 1. Go to the `Tests` folder and create a test class for your newly added structure or helper.
-2. Just write a simple main program that uses all the functions and constructors your unique class has.
+2. Write a simple main program that uses all the functions and constructors your unique class has.
    For example, see the -- "How to use" -- code above.

 ### Step 5: Commit and Push Your Changes